davidsheffield/McMScripts/README.md

 `python manageRequests.py -m input.csv`

 The CSV file must contain the PrepIds of the requests to modify.
+If the CSV file contains dataset names, adding the flag `-l` will only modify the request if the request's dataset name matches that in the CSV file.

 ## CSV file